Posted on 03/09/2020

 While prevention is indeed better than a cure, the realities of communal living present a significant challenge – and so diligence in stopping outbreaks before they occur is of huge importance.
 A care home by its very nature will always be susceptible to contagious diseases such as norovirus, salmonella, C.diff, E.Coli and MRSA.
 And just as in hospitals where a number of patients share wards, communal living in homes for the elderly or vulnerable will always carry the risk of bacterial, viral or fungal outbreak.

 In any shared living space such as care homes, there are also shared infectious agents – usually bacteria or viruses – that from time to time cause infection outbreaks (Utsumi et al, 2010; Strausbaugh et al, 2003)

 How can you prevent the spread of infection in a care home?

 While the Department of Health provides 10 criteria that care home providers should be assessed against by the Care Quality Commission (CQC) and Environmental Health Officers (EHO’s) advising local authorities, here are the main areas where we believe the biggest wins can be achieved in your care home – specifically in your laundry and cleaning processes.

 1. Hand hygiene

-According to the World Health Organisation (WHO) , there are five important ‘hand hygiene moments’:
+According to the World Health Organisation (WHO) , there are five important ‘hand hygiene moments’ for care home workers:

 Keeping arms bare below the elbow, removing wrist and hand jewellery, maintaining short, clean fingernails without nail polish or false nails and covering cuts or grazes with a waterproof dressing are all further steps advised by NICE to help staff practice good standards of hand care for infection prevention – and limiting cross-contamination if an outbreak does occur.